 Information regarding the Saint Louis University Health Plan can be found at the following link: https://www.slu.edu/life-at-slu/student-health/university-health-plan.php.
 Information about the policy administered by Aetna can be found through this link: https://www.slu.edu/life-at-slu/student-health/university-health-plan.php.
 The policy can be found at this link: https://www.aetnastudenthealth.com/schools/slu/pdbs2021.pdf.
 Information was also obtained by calling 877-381-3544.

 Information is included on the University Counseling Center website at this link: https://www.slu.edu/life-at-slu/university-counseling/index.php and this link: https://www.slu.edu/cross-cultural-center-for-global-citizenship/lgbtqia_support.php

 Most restrooms are gender-segregated.
 Some restrooms are all-gender and are so identified with signage.

-We sent two students who were members of the executive board of our student organization Outlaws (our LGBTQ+ organization) to the 2020 Midwest Bisexual Lesbian Gay Transgender Asexual College Conference (MBLGTACC), where they were able to table at the Resource Fair and attend the conference sessions.
+Student travel has been restricted for the past two years because of the COVID-19 pandemic.
+We sent two students who were members of the executive board of the student organization OUTLAWS (a student organization whose purpose is to provide a community that promotes acceptance and raises awareness among the LGBTQ+ and allied students and faculty of SLU LAW) to the 2020 Midwest Bisexual Lesbian Gay Transgender Asexual College Conference (MBLGTACC), where they were able to table at the Resource Fair and attend the conference sessions.
 Each year we also provide funding for students to attend the Lavender Law Conference and job fair.

 Yes, optional for all students